-It is extremely normal for our eyelashes to age as we get older.
+Do eyelashes thin as you get older?
+It is extremely normal.
 This happens for different reasons.
 One reason would be the different hormonal changes our bodies are going through which is completely normal.
 The drop in certain hormones will slow or even halt the production of eyelashes.

 Another reason would be the fact that the skin starts to get a little dryer as we get older.
 When old and dry is mixed in a sentence, one word always pops into women’s minds and that is wrinkles.

 However it is not only wrinkles that you should look out for, your eyelashes will lose the ability to retain moisture.
 Dry eyelashes lead to damaged eyelashes.

 But as was mentioned, this is all part of the aging process so there is really no need to be alarmed.
 In a survey of 1,193 women between the ages of 35 to 60 years old, it was found that a whopping 80% of these women have seen a drastic change in their eye area and their eyelash area as they got older.